-In February 1945, Albert was in formation to do exercises, when a guard, Akamatsu Teranoshin, pulled him out of line and, for no apparent reason, began to beat him.
+In February 1945, Albert was in a formation to do exercises, when a guard, Akamatsu Teranoshin, pulled him out of line and, for no apparent reason, began to beat him.
 Albert was pushed to the ground and Teranoshin began kicking him.
 He picked Albert up and repeated the process a number of times not caring where on Albert’s head or body the blows landed.
 The beating lasted for about 25 minutes resulting in Albert’s nose being broken.

 The largest collective punishment took place after the Japanese discovered there were POWs selling their rubber sole shoes to Japanese civilians.
 All the POWs were lined up, called to attention, and made to strip naked.
 They then were made to kneel, with bamboo poles behind their knees for hours until those guilty of trading their shoes confessed.

 One POW, who wanted to end the punishment, said that he was the guilty man.
 The fact was he did this to end the punishment and had not traded his shoes.
 The man was beaten on his head and shoulders with slippers, belts, fists, and leather heels.
 He was knocked to the ground and was kicked in his stomach and other parts of his body.
 When he passed out, water was thrown on him to revive him and the beating continued until he passed out again.
 Again he was revived with water and beaten until he passed out.
 Afterward, his hands were tied behind his back, to a rope, and he was strung up, on his tiptoes, all night.

-On May 12, 1945, Albert was transferred to Fukuoka #27 which was opened on May 10, 1945.
+On May 10, 1945, Albert was transferred to Fukuoka #27 which was opened on May 10, 1945.
 The reason for the move was 300 American bombers bombed Osaka and destroyed the camp while the POWs were at work.
 After arriving, the POWs had to build their barracks.
 The POWs worked in a coal mine until the camp was closed on August 17 – after the surrender had been announced – and the POWs were moved to Fukuoka #22 where the Australian POWs worked in a coal mine.